 In this day and age, there are many potential hazards in our food supply and cookware.

 Here are 3 ways you CAN help protect your family from lead exposure:

 1. Go Inert: Opting for tried-and-true inert cookware – including glass (like Pyrex), stainless steel, cast iron, and enameled cast iron.
 Always do your research before purchasing.

 2. Avoid “Made in China”: Do not buy glazed plates or cooking items that come in contact with food that are made in China – they have less regulation on chemical contamination.

 3. Detox Naturally: Detoxify from aspartame AND heavy metals with this protocol.
-Also, there are a number of chelating foods and supplements that can help remove heavy metals from your body.

 Kelley Herring is author of more than a dozen books on nutrition and natural healing.
 She is also the co-founder of Wellness Bakeries, which has just released their newest product – Better Bread – a 100% Paleo bread mix you can whip up in 5 minutes flat.